justinTM/apps-script-gfr/PES-admin-functions/README.md

 ## The code: how it works
 Upon loading the dialog box from the toolbar on a Google Sheet (the PES), an admin would first select the subteams (ie. sheet names) and required fields (ie. column names); this forms the criteria to filter missing part data.

 To aggregate the list of missing data, the sheet/column criteria is passed to `GetMissingPartData()` in Code.gs.
-This function checks for any blank cells with a column header matching one of the required fields (blank rows and filled cells are ignored), and creates an object for each part. for example:
+This function checks for any blank cells with a column header matching one of the required fields (blank rows and filled cells are ignored), and creates an object for each part.

+Example part object:
 ```
  {
             "sheetName": "Subteam Name",